-Different non-surgical regenerative treatment options are available with Total Orthopaedics at several London locations.
+Different non-surgical biological treatment options are available with Total Orthopaedics at several London locations.
 At the initial consultation, your consultant will discuss your medical history and may request a scan such as an x-ray or MRI to help diagnose and assess your condition.
 Depending on your diagnosis, treatment options and recommendations will then be discussed with your surgeon.

 Concentrated Plasma Therapy

 Concentrated Plasma Therapy, which is also referred to as ACP-Autologous Concentrated Plasma, uses a concentrated mixture of platelets from your own blood.
 Platelets play an important role in the recovery of injured or inflamed tissues within the body.
 Upon injury, platelets release growth factors that inhibit inflammation and promote tissue healing.
 It is used to treat a number of orthopaedic conditions, including osteoarthritis, tendonitis and many soft tissue sports injuries.

 Find out more about Concentrated Plasma Therapy here.